TheNotary/kingdom_terraform/README.md

 ## Usage

-Before you can get started, you need to hop up to the cloud (aws.amazon.com) and create an iam user and give it permissions to do the things you want terraform to do (I just gave my Administrative Access so I don't need to update it again).
+Before you can get started, you need to hop up to the cloud (aws.amazon.com) and create an iam user and give it permissions to do the things you want terraform to do (I just gave my user Administrative Access so I don't need to update it again).

 ###### Required ENV Variables: